jef/streetmerchant/README.md

 > :point_right: You can find your computer's user agent by [searching google for "my user agent"](http://google.com/search?q=my+user+agent)

 > :point_right: You can test your notification configuration by running `npm run test:notification`.

+> :point_right: Data usage is [known to be high](https://github.com/jef/nvidia-snatcher/issues?q=is%3Aissue+sort%3Aupdated-desc+bandwidth).
+This is expected as the program scrapes many websites in parallel 24/7.
+To help reduce this, use `LOW_BANDWIDTH="true"`.
+We are looking into other solutions as well, but is low priority.

 #### Supported stores